Validus-Risk-Management/hotfix/README.md

 The two major influences for HotFIX are QuickFIX and [FerrumFIX](https://ferrumfix.org/).

-QuickFIX implementations in various languages (such as [QuickFIX/J](https://quickfixj.org/)) have influenced the designs of the transport and session layers.
+QuickFIX implementations in various languages (such as [QuickFIX/J](https://quickfixj.org/)) have influenced the design of the transport and session layers.
 The FIX message logic builds on QuickFIX XMLs for the specification.
+People who are familiar with QuickFIX will find the API familiar.

-The FIX message implementation of HotFIX leverages FerrumFIX for things like codegen, parsing the XML specification, defining fields, etc. This may change in the future, but re-using FerrumFIX code has proved useful in expediting the process of reaching a functional engine.
+The FIX message implementation of HotFIX is a fork of FerrumFIX for things like codegen, parsing the XML specification, defining fields, etc.

 ### Contributions